Jack Henry & Associates (NASDAQ:JKHY) Updates FY 2022 Earnings Guidance

-Jack Henry & Associates (NASDAQ:JKHY) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $4.530-$4.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.520.
+Jack Henry & Associates (NASDAQ:JKHY) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $4.530-$4.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.520.
 The company issued revenue guidance of $1.87 billion-$1.88 billion, compared to the consensus revenue estimate of $1.88 billion.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, September 29th.
-Investors of record on Thursday, September 9th will be given a dividend of $0.46 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 29th.
+Shareholders of record on Thursday, September 9th will be issued a $0.46 dividend.
+This represents a $1.84 dividend on an annualized basis and a dividend yield of 1.09%.
 The ex-dividend date of this dividend is Wednesday, September 8th.
-This represents a $1.84 annualized dividend and a yield of 1.08%.
-Jack Henry & Associates’s payout ratio is currently 44.66%.
+Jack Henry & Associates’s payout ratio is 44.66%.

-Jack Henry & Associates declared that its board has authorized a stock buyback plan on Monday, May 17th that authorizes the company to buyback 5,000,000 shares.
-This buyback authorization authorizes the technology company to reacquire shares of its stock through open market purchases.
-Stock buyback plans are typically an indication that the company’s board believes its shares are undervalued.
+Jack Henry & Associates announced that its board has approved a stock repurchase program on Monday, May 17th that allows the company to repurchase 5,000,000 shares.
+This repurchase authorization allows the technology company to purchase shares of its stock through open market purchases.
+Stock repurchase programs are often a sign that the company’s board believes its shares are undervalued.

 Jack Henry & Associates Company Profile